yaroslaff/hashget/README.md

 linux-5.0.5.tar.xz (767/50579)
 ~~~

-Even if when kernel package will be released (and it's not indexed anywhere), hashget will detect it and automatically
+Even when new kernel package will be released (and it's not indexed anywhere), hashget will detect it and
-index.
+automatically index (at least until new linux kernels will match same 'template' as it matches now for kernels
+1.0 to 5.0.5).

 ## Manually indexing files to local HashDB
 Now lets make test directory for packing.